Jen Mak MSc MBACP - Grief and anxiety counselling - Slots each day

-When training as a counsellor I chose to focus on bereavement counselling as I believe that all pain can be attributed to loss and grief over a life that was or a life that could have been.
+I have a focus on bereavement counselling as I believe that all pain can be attributed to loss and grief over a life that was or a life that could have been.
 The theories of grief can help us make sense of our anguish when we lose a relationship, a job, as well as the passing of a loved one.

-Responses to grief can be broadly placed in two camps: restorative orientation or loss orientation.
-Some people find it easier to place their energy into getting on with the rest of life, preoccupying themselves with the practical sides of life.
+Responses to grief can be broadly placed in two camps: restorative orientation or loss orientation (Dual Process Model of Grief by Stroebe and Schut).
+Some people find it easier to place their energy into getting on with the rest of life, preoccupying themselves with the practical and controllable sides of life.
 Others are floored and swept up in the waves of loss.
 No side is wrong.
 We need to experience both.

 Counselling can be valuable to those who have become stuck in the restorative orientation.
 In order to get by each hour, let alone each day, they detach from their feelings of loss and sometimes with their feelings entirely, the positives as well.
 A counsellor can be a friendly companion to support you explore loss so that you don’t feel completely drowned by it.